LeaKaftan/leakaftan/content/research/index.md

 "Party Competition over Democracy.
 Democracy Per Se and Conceptions of Democracy as Electoral Issues in Germany"

-_title hidden for review_
+_title hidden, currently under review with Public Opinion Quarterly_

 "The Authoritarian Populist Specter in Western Europe"

-"Perceptions of Democracy and Opposition to Democratic Backsliding in Liberal Democracies", together with Theresa Gessler
+"Perceptions of Democracy and Opposition to Democratic Backsliding in Liberal Democracies", together with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)

 "Public Debate and Citizens' Opposition to Democratic Backsliding", co-authored survey experiment with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)